robyndahl/AdvancedPaleobiology/README.md

 # Geology 497Q/597Q - Advanced Paleobiology

-This repository contains course materials and information for the Advanced Paleobiology course at Western Washington Univeristy.
+This repository contains course materials and information for the Advanced Paleobiology course at Western Washington University.
+Additional materials may be posted on the course Canvas site.

 This course is taught by Dr. Robyn Mieko Dahl.

 ## Programs, etc, Required For This Course